jafl/jx_application_framework/README.md

 ### Can I get a pre-compiled version of JX?

-No.  We gave up trying to distribute binaries a long time ago.
+Sorry, no.  We gave up trying to distribute binaries a long time ago.
 Everybody has a different version of the compiler and/or the required system libraries, so it causes more problems than it solves.

 ### How do I set environment variables?